 American Canine Hepatozoonosis (Hepatozoon canis or Hepatozoon americanum)

 This is an emerging disease that’s quite rare but worth mentioning because it’s not spread by a tick bite, but by dogs eating infected ticks …

 - This can happen when a dog removes ticks off his own body, or if he eats prey that has ticks.

 - It can be a highly debilitating disease.
 So it’s especially important to remove ticks from your dog before he does it himself!

-- ACH is found in the south-central and southeastern US
+- Exists in the south-central and southeastern US.

 Is There Tick Disease Where You Live?